SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka/README.md

 | topicMissingRetryMs | 0 |

-## Migration information (from v-0.19.0 or older)
+## Migration information (from kafka-commons)

 **Compatibility with older broker versions**

 :exclamation:
-**Newer versions than 0.19.0 of the bundle assumes at least version 1.0.0 of the broker, since some admin client commands are not supported in earlier broker versions**
+**Newer versions than kafka-commons v0.19.0 assumes at least version 1.0.0 of the broker, since some admin client commands are not supported in earlier broker versions**

 If you use older versions of the broker, you MUST not use the options to check or create topics for MessageHandlers and MessageProducers.